maureenndiema/Artsy-Gallery/README.md

 ## Description

-  This is a Django application that develops a personal gallery that allows an admin to display your photos for users to see.
+  This is a Django application that develops a personal gallery.
+It allows an admin to display your photos for users to see.

 ## Live Link